 Want to play through all of the Assassin’s Creed games in order?
 In this post, we’ve listed every Assassin’s Creed game released since the first game in 2007.

 The Assassin’s Creed Saga is an action-packed game full of blood, gore, and historical figures.
-If you are a gamer, then you more than likely have heard of and played at least one of the Assassin’s Creed video games.
-And if you are a die-hard gamer, then you probably own all of them.
+If you are a gamer, you have likely heard of and played at least one of the Assassin’s Creed video games.
+And if you are a die-hard gamer, you own all of them.

 The Best Assassin’s Creed Games Ranked (Top 5)